 1895-96: On the F.R. ship “East Croft” from London to Newport, Monmouthshire, thence to Maryport in Cumbria.
 Presumably the cargo was picked up at these two places: maybe coal in Newport(?) and chemicals in Maryport(?).
 Thence to Acajulta in San Salvador (on the Pacific Coast).
 East Croft spent 6 months transporting cargo, maybe coffee or minerals, between Acajulta and San Fransisco.
 Then returned from San Fransisco to London, a journey that took them 186 days (round the Horn), of which the last 42 days were spent with limited food-stock, so they were eating only dry biscuit and tea “sans sugar, sans milk”.

-1897-1932: After this obviously Bichard had a career rethink, and moved in June 1897 to work for the Irrawaddy Flotilla Company in Rangoon, Burma (now Myanmar).
+1897-1932: After this obviously Musgrave had a career rethink, and moved in June 1897 to work for the Irrawaddy Flotilla Company in Rangoon, Burma (now Myanmar).

 Starting as a 2nd Officer he progressed up the ranks to become Commodore.
-Bichard was a colleague of Musgrave’s in the IFC, and the letter was addressed to him on board the SS “Ceylon” in Rangoon.
+Bichard worked for Musgrave in the IFC, and Musgrave’s letter was addressed to him, located on board the SS “Ceylon” in Rangoon.